Moldova national football team: 2010s

 Moldova beat Finland 2–0 in Euro 2012 qualifying, placing only above San Marino.
 The Moldovans finished only above San Marino again in 2014 FIFA World Cup qualifying, but they beat Montenegro 5–2 and drew with Ukraine and Poland.
-During UEFA Euro 2016 qualifying Moldova achieved a 1–1 draw against Russia at Moscow during UEFA Euro 2016 qualifying.
+During UEFA Euro 2016 qualifying Moldova achieved a 1–1 draw against Russia at Moscow.
 The equalising goal was Alexandru Epureanu's last international goal, who went on to become the first Moldovan with 100 appearances for the national team.
 In the same competition, Moldova suffered a humiliating 0–1 defeat against the Liechtenstein on home ground, placing last in the group.
 In 2018 FIFA World Cup qualification the Moldovans placed last in the group again, only obtaining two draws with Georgia.

 In the inaugural season of the UEFA Nations League, the Moldovans played in League D, the competition's lowest division.
 They placed third in their group, above San Marino.
 Moldova's victory over them was its first competitive win since 2014.
 In UEFA Euro 2020 qualifying Moldova suffered another disappointing result, a 0–1 loss to Andorra, finishing last in the group.